EV Charging: What To Look Out For In 2020

 In public and commercial spaces, the demand for electric vehicle charging points has never been so high and it’s only going to pick up the pace.
 Sevadis can help your business adapt to this developing change by supplying you with charging points for your visitors and/or staff.

-All of our charging points are part of the Government approved charge point lists for both commercial and residential buildings, meaning they are completely supported by the Office of Low Emission Vehicles.
+All of our charging points are part of the Government approved charge point lists for both commercial and residential buildings, meaning they are completely supported by the Office of Zero Emission Vehicles.
 Make this year the year that you embrace the future.